QuadSpinner/Gaea-Docs/source/Guide/02-Graph/2-Toolbox.md

 ![](/images/ui/toolbox-mostused.webp){.ui .image .medium}

 Favorite nodes appear a bit brighter than the other nodes.
-To add/remove a node, right-click on the node name and check `Show in favorites`. <br> <br> When you toggle the small switch at the top of the toolbox, only your most used nodes are shown.
+To add/remove a node, right-click on the node name and check `Show in favorites`. <br> <br> When you toggle the small switch at the top of the toolbox, only your most-used nodes are shown.
 To see how these nodes are chosen, see @learning. <br> <br> This option is meant to be used frequently. |

 ![](/images/ui/toolbox-expert.webp){.ui .image .medium}

-When Expert Mode is turned on, the section dividers are removed allowing you more screen space for nodes. <br> <br> This mode is more useful when used in conjunction with the `Most Used` option.                                                       |
+When Expert Mode is turned on, the section dividers are removed allowing you more screen space for nodes. <br> <br> This mode is more useful when used in conjunction with the `Most-Used` option.                                                       |

 #### Toolbox Placement